andrelandgraf/andrelandgraf/contents/articles/2023-03-25_the_full_stack_of_the_web_platform.md

 When building for the web, it always comes down to the client-server model.
 We can't build a web application without a client and a server.

+{% statement %}
-`statement: It doesn't matter which tech stack we use to build our app, there will always be a web server, even if we don't have access to it.`
+It doesn't matter which tech stack we use to build our app, there will always be a web server, even if we don't have access to it.
+{% /statement %}

 ## The tools of the web platform